Sea urchin: Life cycle and development

 In most cases, the female's eggs float freely in the sea, but some species hold onto them with their spines, affording them a greater degree of protection.
 The unfertilized egg meets with the free-floating sperm released by males, and develops into a free-swimming blastula embryo in as few as 12 hours.
 Initially a simple ball of cells, the blastula soon transforms into a cone-shaped echinopluteus larva.
 In most species, this larva has 12 elongated arms lined with bands of cilia that capture food particles and transport them to the mouth.
 In a few species, the blastula contains supplies of nutrient yolk and lacks arms, since it has no need to feed.

 Several months are needed for the larva to complete its development, the change into the adult form beginning with the formation of test plates in a juvenile rudiment which develops on the left side of the larva, its axis being perpendicular to that of the larva.
 Soon, the larva sinks to the bottom and metamorphoses into a juvenile urchin in as little as one hour.
 In some species, adults reach their maximum size in about five years.
 The purple urchin becomes sexually mature in two years and may live for twenty.

+Longevity

+Red sea urchins were originally thought to live 7 to 10 years but recent studies have shown that they can live for more than 100 years.
+Canadian red urchins have been found to be around 200 years old.

 Ecology

+Sea urchins are established in most benthic habitats from the intertidal downwards, at an extremely wide range of depths.
+Many genera are found in only the abyssal zone, including many cidaroids, most of the genera in the Echinothuriidae family, and the "cactus urchins" Dermechinus.
+Some species, such as Cidaris abyssicola, can live at depths of several kilometres, and one of the deepest-living families is the Pourtalesiidae, strange bottle-shaped irregular sea urchins that live in only the hadal zone and have been collected as deep as 6850 m beneath the surface in the Sunda Trench.
+Compared to other classes of echinoderms, sea urchins inhabit more shallow depths compared to brittle stars, starfish, and crinoids that remain abundant below 8000 m and sea cucumbers which have been recorded from 10687 m.

+Population densities vary by habitat, with more dense populations in barren areas as compared to kelp stands.
+Even in these kelp barrens, greatest densities are found in shallow water.
+Populations are generally found in deeper water if wave action is present.
+Densities decrease in winter when storms cause them to seek protection in cracks and around larger underwater structures.
+The shingle urchin (Colobocentrotus atratus), which lives on exposed shorelines, is particularly resistant to wave action.
+It is one of the few sea urchin that can survive many hours out of water.